Methodology

 Order is editorial — based on how reliably the room delivers on all five criteria, not on awards or fame.
 New York leads because the city has the densest concentration of rooms that nail the brief.
 London follows.
 Then Paris, LA, Chicago, Tokyo, and a long tail of one-or-two-bar cities where the right room is so good it earns the trip.

 The benchmark.
 Dante is the bar most New Yorkers default to when they want a first date to go well.
-It's bright, it's bustling, the negronis are world-class, and the room is engineered for two people at the bar to forget the rest of the room exists.
+It's bright, it's lively, the negronis are world-class, and the room is engineered for two people at the bar to forget the rest of the room exists.
 The aperitivo hour smooths a stranger into a friend the way few other rooms can.

 Dante's smaller, daytime-friendly cousin and arguably the most photogenic first-date room in New York.
 The Italian standing-bar format is a cheat code: shoulder-to-shoulder forces a closeness that takes hours to manufacture in a normal room.
 Order spritzes, share cicchetti, leave when the spell breaks.